 You may notice a tingling or burning sensation on your lips or face several days before a cold sore develops.
 Once the sore forms, you’ll see a raised, red blister full of fluid.
 It will usually be painful and tender to the touch.
 There may be more than one sore present.

 The cold sore will remain for at least two weeks and will be contagious until it crusts over.
 Your first cold sore may not appear for up to 20 days after you contract the herpes simplex virus.

 You may also experience one or more of the following symptoms during an outbreak:

 - swollen lymph nodes

 Touching your cold sore before touching your eyes can cause eye infections.
-You should seek immediate medical care if you develop an eye infection during a cold sore outbreak.
-This is because infections caused by herpes simplex can lead to permanent vision loss if not treated promptly.
+You should call your doctor immediately if you develop an eye infection during a cold sore outbreak.
+Infections caused by the herpes simplex virus can lead to permanent vision loss when they’re not treated promptly.

-The initial infection with herpes simplex can cause more severe symptoms and complications, as your body hasn’t yet built a defense mechanism to the virus.
-Complications are rare, but do occur, especially in young children.
-Any of the following requires medical attention:
+The initial infection of herpes simplex can cause more severe symptoms and complications, as your body hasn’t built up a defense to the virus yet.
+Complications are rare, but can occur, especially in young children.
+Call your doctor immediately if you’re experiencing any of the following symptoms:

 - high or persistent fever